hongruj/optimal-preparation_Python/README.md

 2.setup: use velocity as output for the moment in Pytorch

-## Move-phase simulation
-3.dynamics_autodiff

-## Feedback preparatory control
+## Feedback preparatory control (instantaneous)
-4.vanilla: classical LQR preparation (ignore the noisy trial)
+3.vanilla: classical LQR preparation (ignore the noisy trial)

 ## Full thalamo-cortical loop + preparation strategy
-5.1setup_dynamics
-5.2dynamics
+4.1setup_dynamics
+4.2dynamics